nearform/openshift-ansible/reference-architecture/aws-ansible/README.md

 ```

 ### GitHub Authentication
 GitHub authentication is the default authentication mechanism used for this reference architecture.
 GitHub authentication requires an OAuth application to be created.
-The values of Homepage URL should be https://openshift-master.sysdeseng.com and Authorization callback URL is https://openshift-master.sysdeseng.com:8443/oauth2callback/github.
-Replace the value of sysdeseng.com with the values defined in Route53.
+The values should reflect the hosted zone defined in Route53 for example the Homepage URL would be https://openshift-master.sysdeseng.com and Authorization callback URL is https://openshift-master.sysdeseng.com:8443/oauth2callback/github.

 ### Region
 The default region is us-east-1 but can be changed when running the ose-on-aws script by specifying --region=us-west-2 for example.
 The region must contain at least 3 Availability Zones.